Online Learning Frequently Asked Questions

 • The RLC Canvas Student Resource course is available on your Canvas dashboard!
 This course will be a resource course designed to provide help about Canvas for any RLC student

 • Help Link - The help link within Canvas provides several help options for faculty!
 Of course, the RLC Help Desk will provide assistance, but faculty also have 24/7 access to Canvas tech support and resources.

-• RLC Canvas Instructor Resource course coming soon!
-This course will be a resource course designed to provide help for instructors.
-It is still under development, but will be released as soon as possible!
+• A RLC Canvas Instructor Resource course is available for faculty on the Canvas dashboard!
+This course is a resource course designed to provide help for instructors.

 Do I need specific technology skills or equipment?